nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 concentric, canonical subsets of C2M2 which are benchmarked at increasing levels of model complexity and detail, wherein each successive modeling level is a value-added superset of all of the metadata encompassed by the previous (less complex) level.
+We expect this concept of levels to be useful even after all current DCCs are onboarded, as when the CF funds new Programs, they will all have ramp up phases where their data necessarily is less rich than the more mature DCCs.

 Presently, CFDE presently offers two less complex C2M2 variants in addition to the most complex current C2M2 model: